 Near and Remote Memory Activation Practices, w/ Tatiana Heuman

-Near and Remote Memory Activation Practices is a live performance by the Peruvian and Argentinian artists and experimental instrumentalists Ale Hop and Tatiana Heuman.
+Near and Remote Activation Practices is a live performance by experimental instrumentalists Ale Hop (Peru) and Tatiana Heuman (Argentina).
+Inspired by South American sound technologies and organology, the artists have created clay instruments – such as bottle whistles, flutes, rattles and trumpets – which they combine with electronic synthesis techniques.
 It premiered in Amsterdam at Sonic Acts Academy 2022.
-A Berlin premiere is currently being planned.

 As the backbone of the research, they use two comprehensive organological studies, the seminal book from Carlos Vega, “Los instrumentos musicales aborígenes y criollos de la Argentina”, and the Peruvian study from Cesar Bolaños, “Mapa de los instrumentos musicales de uso popular en el Peru.”